 Instructions

-- In a large measuring cup combine the vanilla, milk, egg yolks, and butter.
-Stir into the dry ingredients until fully incorporated.
+- In a large measuring cup or another bowl, combine the vanilla, milk, egg yolks (the yellow part of the eggs), and melted butter.
+Stir these together until everything is well mixed.

 Notes